 If you’ve heard about the benefits of Vajroli Mudra, guess again.
 Because in this guide I’m going to reveal the shocking side effects of Vajroli Mudra and the precautions.
 You need to know this.

-Vajroli mudra is a Vajroli Seal that is commonly used in Hatha Yoga.
-Indian yogi Gorakhnath created Hatha yoga in the 11th Century.
-Hatha yoga teaches liberation from moksha.
-Part of Hatha yoga is the use of Mudras.
+Vajroli mudra is a Vajroli Seal that is commonly used in Hatha Yoga, which was created by yogi Gorakhnath in the 11th Century to help people find liberation from moksha.
+Part of Hatha yoga practice is Mudras.

 Yes, some mudras (Gyan, Ushas) have mental health benefits.
 And others have physical benefits (Khechari Mudra, Mula Mudra).
 Because they channel prana through the body, they heal.

 However, some mudras are dangerous.
 For instance, Vajroli mudra.
 Side effects of this mudra are shocking.